-ΙΛΑΝΙΙΙΑΛ ΝΙΔΑΛΙΕΙ How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness School Dashboard English Learner Progress Indicator shows an increase of +2.9% for English learners making progress towards English proficiency between the 2021-2022 and 2022-2023 school year.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness School Dashboard English Learner Progress Indicator shows an increase of +2.9% for English learners making progress towards English proficiency between the 2021-2022 and 2022-2023 school year.
 Additionally, our CAASPP Long Term English Learner data results show that in 2022, 1126 students were Long-Term English Learners (LTELs) and increased to 1177 LTELs in 2023.
 According to research done through Rice University (chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://files.eric.ed.gov/fulltext/ED623239.pdf) on LTEL's, LTELs are at risk for negative academic progress and at higher risk for dropping out of high school.
 These data points demonstrate the need to provide our LTELs with differentiated supports and strategies designed to accelerate learning and support in earlier reclassification so that they can have academic success in high school and beyond.
 Educational partners identified needs specific to English Learners around academic support, training, and professional development geared towards English Learners that would encompass all ELs, including LTELs.
 Scope: Limited to Unduplicated Student Group(s) providing educators professional development and coaching, through professional learning communities.
 Our LTELs depend on additional supports to access content and increase in academic performance by targeting their academic and linguistic needs.
 This limited action is designed to provide our instructional staff with added strategies and skills for language learning to accelerate learning for our LTELs by implementing the best research based instructional strategies that can effectively increase reclassification rates. the additional instructional support provided.
 4.6 Action: Multilingual Communication Need: The Learning & Teaching Division provides English learner students (with a home language other than English) with interpretation and translation services that can allow communication and interaction with educators.
 This action This action will be measured by the metrics identified in the action description.

-Learners per Dataquest was 15% and 2% another language (other than English).
-This action parents, and staff about Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Scope: district's reclassification rate for English Learners per Dataquest was 15% and 2% higher than the county average.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness During the 2022-2023 school year, the district's reclassification rate for English Learners per Dataquest was 15% and 2% higher than the county average.
 This data point demonstrates the need to provide our English learner families access to quality interpretation and translation services for language access.
-Educational partners highlighted the need for schools to communicate to be informed about students' academic and learning needs. work collaboratively with families that may speak another language (other than English).
-This action is designed to support families with the ability to communicate the academic needs of English learner children.
-Providing services to our families ensures equal access to their children's education and helps improve understanding and feedback from students, parents, and staff about communication provided in
+Educational partners highlighted the need for schools to communicate to be informed abou students' academic and learning needs.
+Scope: Limited to Unduplicated Student Group(s) We will also seek feedback from students, parents, and staff about communication provided in their primary language.